MobilityDB/MobilitySpark/README.md

 ## Unit Test

-Currently, we have implemented small
+Currently, we have implemented small unittest for our project.
+However, the unittest only works for Intellij IDEA and will fail if we run them through maven.
+We are currently disabling the unittest in the build configuration.

 ## Future Work